ashwineepandey/mlai-research/README.md

 `python preprocess_rasters.py`

-## Segment cropped rasters
+### Segment cropped rasters

 ### Purpose
-This script is designed to handle various image types (RGB, grayscale, and hyperspectral) for agricultural research.
+This script is designed to handle various image types (RGB, grayscale, and hyperspectral).
 It performs image segmentation and masking, and then saves and plots the results.

 #### Script Workflow